 - Counseling, referral, case management, and follow-up.

-FSAP services also include supervisory and management consultation on work/life situations which may impair the functioning of a team or departmental staff.
+FSAP services also include supervisory and management consultation and executive coaching on work/life situations which may impair the functioning of a team or departmental staff.
 Although the FSAP does not provide direct medical, financial, or legal services, the FSAP may be of assistance in obtaining referrals to appropriate professional providers.

 To make an appointment, call 404.894.1225.